Isabella of Aragon, Duchess of Milan: Duchess of Bari

-Attacked by Louis XII and his allies (Pope Alexander VI and his son Cesare Borgia), betrayed by his cousin King Ferdinand II of Aragon who pretended to be his ally, King Frederick of Naples chose to deal with the French King, and in exchange for some monetary concesions (including the revenues of the County of Maine), he ceded his rights to the Neapolitan throne to Louis XII on 1 August 1501.
+Attacked by Louis XII and his allies (Pope Alexander VI and his son Cesare Borgia), betrayed by his cousin King Ferdinand II of Aragon who pretended to be his ally, King Frederick of Naples chose to deal with the French King, and in exchange for some monetary concessions (including the revenues of the County of Maine), he ceded his rights to the Neapolitan throne to Louis XII on 1 August 1501.

-After her uncle's defeat, Isabella and her family found themselves imprisoned on the island of Ischia.
+After her uncle's defeat, Isabella and her family found themselves imprisoned on the island of Ischia in the Tyrrhenian Sea.
 There, in 1501, her eight-year-old daughter Ippolita Maria died.
 After negotiations with the representatives of Spain, the Dowager Duchess of Milan obtained the titles of suo jure Duchess of Bari, Princess of Rossano and Lady of Ostuni, which Louis XII had denied to her son; ironically, Isabella now appeared as a usurper herself as Bari should have passed to Ercole Massimiliano, the son of Ludovico and Beatrice.
 Her acquisition of the Duchy appears to be a form of compensation for her previous struggles.

 The ceremonial takeover of the lands took place in April 1502.
 Isabella then lived with her daughter Bona Maria in the Castello Normanno-Svevo, and her court there was one of splendour.
 She spent her spare time working on music and literature; the writer Amedeo Cornale was summoned to her court, which witnessed the printing of Bari's first book.
 Her administration greatly benefited the Duchy, which entered into a period of revival, refurbishment and cultural florescence, which it had not enjoyed under the earlier administration of Isabella's Aragonese relatives.Keeping in mind her previous life experiences, Isabella also made it her priority to enhance the defences of the Castello Normanno-Svevo, ensuring that it was up to date with the form of warfare that had harmed Milan and Naples.
 This emphasis on security turned out to be well placed.
 In July 1502, Gonzalo Fernández de Córdoba distributed a small portion of his forces to Bari, under Isabella's protection.
 This led to the French considering an attack on Isabella's Duchy, some argued it would be an advantageous way of conducting war against the Spanish.
-However, this was avoided when ideas of chivalry were taken into consideration.
+However, this was avoided when ideals of chivalry were taken into consideration.
 Whilst Isabella may have avoided danger on account of her gender, it was a reminder that her hold on Bari was far from secure and her gender may not always excuse her.
 Aside from building up defences, the situation in Milan had taught the Duchess that political security was also essential; her will needed to be upheld at all times, never weakened or undermined.
 Therefore, she introduced more vigorous surveillance of public officials, ensuring that their notorious corruption was combated.